-Can You Insure Two Drivers Under One Car?
+Can You Insure Two Cars Under One Driver?

 There are many valid reasons for one person to own more than one car.
 Most car enthusiasts have one car for daily use and another for having fun on the weekend.
 Or you may have a couple of cars that you’re busy tinkering with that also need to be insured.